1vanytska/mfai-kaggle/README.md

 - **Random Forest Accuracy:** Achieved `~0.92` on validation data.
 - **Logistic Regression Accuracy:** Similar performance with feature importance analysis for interpretability.
+- **Neural Network Accuracy:** Achieved 91.87% on validation data and 91.78% on Kaggle test data, demonstrating strong performance on unseen data with a slight drop in accuracy after submission.

 ---